poppy-project/poppy-docs/en/assembly-guides/poppy-torso/warnings.md

 ## PRIMORDIAL warning #1 : Align the horn with the motor axis

-When a Dynamixel motor is sold, its horns (the metallic wheels) are shipped separately from the motor iself.
-It is your role to assemble them on the axis.
+When a Dynamixel motor is sold, its horn (the metallic wheel) is shipped separately from the motor iself.
+It is your role to assemble it on the axis.
 The active horn has to be assembled **by respecting precisely the alignment thanks to the marking** as in the pictures below.

 With MX-28 and MX-28AT motors, the horn is assembled by forcing on it.
 Hence, if you make a mistake, **you will not be able to come back**.
 Be sure of the alignement before forcing with the central screw.